 Ending the Full Spectrum vs Isolate CBD Oil Debate

-It should be clear by now that CBD oil has a number of great health benefits.
-It should also be clear that the two main types of CBD oil, full-spectrum and isolate, each have their own strengths and weaknesses.
+It should be clear by now that CBD oil has several great health benefits.
+It should also be clear that the two main types of CBD oil, full-spectrum and isolate, each have their strengths and weaknesses.

 ~ Michael Thompson